Japamala: Theravada Buddhism

+Mantra recitation with malas is also common in the various forms of Southern Esoteric Buddhism, a class of esoteric traditions within Southeast Asian Theravada Buddhism.

 Number of beads

 There are numerous explanations why there are typically 108 beads, with the number 108 bearing special religious significance in a number of Hindu, Buddhist, and Jain traditions.

 For example, in traditional Buddhist thought, people are said to have 108 afflictions or kleshas.
-In another reckoning, 108 is the number of possible dharmas or phenomena; despite the varying explanations for the use of this number, the number itself has been kept consistent over centuries of practice.
-Smaller malas are also known, most commonly with a factor of 108 beads (such as 54, 27, or 18), and may be worn on the wrist or used to more conveniently keep count of prostrations.
+In another reckoning, 108 is the number of possible dharmas or phenomena.
+In East Asian Buddhism, 108 can also represent 108 meditations, or the Buddhist 108 deities in the Diamond Realm Mandala.
+Despite the varying explanations for the use of this number, the number itself has been kept consistent over centuries of practice.

+Smaller malas are also known, most commonly with a factor of 108 beads (such as 54, 42, 27, 21, 18 and 14), and may be worn on the wrist or used to more conveniently keep count of prostrations.
+The 54, whether in a 54 bead mala or the first 54 beads in a full 108 bead mala, is often interpreted as signifying the first 54 stages of the bodhisattva path (as understood in East Asian Buddhism).
+One source even mentions a mala with 1080 beads.

-Many mala will have a 109th bead which is variously called the guru, Sumeru, bindu, stupa, or mother bead.
-It is often larger or of a distinctive material or colour.
-In some Buddhist traditions, the guru bead represents Amitabha or Avalokitesvara.
-Guru beads often have two holes drilled in that so that the cord can enter from each side separately but exit together.
-A decorative conical bead may rest at the exit point.
+Many malas will have a 109th bead which is variously called the guru bead, mother bead (Japanese: boju), parent bead, Buddha bead, Sumeru bead, or bindu bead.
+It is often larger, more elaborate, or of a distinctive material or colour.
+Some malas also have a secondary larger or more ornate bead halfway through the mala, marking the halfway point.
+These are sometimes called middle beads (Japanese: nakadama).

+In some Buddhist traditions, the guru bead represents The Buddha, Buddha Amitabha or Avalokitesvara.
+The Sūtra on the Rosary of the Vajraśekhara Yoga states that the mother bead is Amitabha, the string is Avalokiteshvara and the other beads are the fruits of the bodhisattva path.
+Tibetan Buddhist malas may have three extra beads as the guru beads, instead of just one.
+These symbolize the three vajras (the Buddha's body, speech and mind).

+It is common to find prayer beads in Japan that contain a small image inside the guru bead, usually something associated with the particular temple or sect.
+When held up to the light the image is clearly visible.

 Additional beads

-Mala may have extra beads hanging from the guru bead.
-Especially when unable to move along the cord because knots hold them in place, these are decorative elements.
+Mala may have extra beads hanging from the guru/mother bead or middle bead.
+These may be decorative elements, especially when unable to move along the cord because knots hold them in place.
 They may or may not have religious symbolism (for example, three beads representing the Buddhist Triple Gem of Buddha, Dharma and Sangha) but are not used for counting recitations in any way.